 Should I wait to get a job before applying, or should I apply now?

-The Work Holiday Visa is activated when you arrive in Japan.
+It depends.
+The WHV is activated when you arrive in Japan.
 If you get the Visa in July but only arrive in November, your period of stay actually begins from November, so you won't "waste" the time between July and November.
 This considered, there is no real downside in applying as soon as possible.
-Moreover, having already a Work Holiday Visa actually helps you for the job search.
+Moreover, already having a WHV actually helps you in the job search.
 Every year we agree to hire some candidates but their Visa is rejected afterwards.
-Having your Visa reduces the uncertainty for the employer and already shows potential employers that: a) you are already motivated and b) that you know how to find information around, get organized and how to make things happen.
+Having your Visa reduces the uncertainty for the employer and already shows potential employers that:

-This being said, some embassies may advise you to come back later as they don't like applying too much in advance.
-(3 or 4 months before expected arrival in Japan is sometimes the timeframe advised by the embassy)
+That being said, some embassies may advise you to come back later as they don't like applying too far in advance.
+3 or 4 months before arrival in Japan is sometimes the time frame advised by some embassies.

 Can I apply outside of my country?

-No - you need to apply in your home country.
-So for people intended to travel before arriving in Japan, please make sure that you apply early enough (and please explain to the embassy you want to apply early as you intend to travel around)
+No. You need to apply in your home country.
+So for people intending to travel before arriving in Japan, please make sure that you apply early enough.

-Here you go - we hope this is helpful for a first general presentation of this Visa.
+There you go - we hope this is helpful for a first general presentation on this Visa.
 Good luck in the process, and hopefully see you on the slopes!